Dudley Port railway station

 Dudley Port railway station serves the Dudley Port and Great Bridge areas of Tipton, West Midlands, England.
-Situated on both the Stour Valley Line and Rugby–Birmingham–Stafford line, the station is operated by West Midlands Railway.
+Situated on the Rugby–Birmingham–Stafford branch of the West Coast Main Line, the station is operated by West Midlands Railway.

 Upper Level station

 History

 The station opened in 1852.
 Despite the name, and being located just 1.6 mi north-east of the town centre of Dudley (which has not had its own railway station since 1964), Dudley Port station is not actually situated within the Borough of Dudley, but in the town of Tipton and the modern day borough of Sandwell.
 The name Dudley Port emerged during the 19th century, due to the many warehouses and wharves being built along the Birmingham Canal.
 The area initially became known as Dudley's Port, before the title Dudley Port was adopted.

 Dudley Port Station was previously known as Dudley Port High Level Station, as a Low Level Station was situated on the South Staffordshire line from Dudley to Walsall, which passes beneath.

 High Level was dropped from the station's name when the Low Level station closed in 1964 as a result of the Beeching Axe which saw passenger services axed along the South Staffordshire Line.

-The upper level was revamped in the mid-1980s and officially re-opened by West Midlands County councillor Gordon Morgan in 1989.
+The upper level was revamped in the mid-1980s and officially re-opened by former West Midlands County Council leader Gordon Morgan in 1989.
 The previous arrangement of one side platform, and one island platform (the bay serving the branch to Dudley Town) was demolished and the station today consists of a singular island platform situated between the running lines.

 The station's facilities have been criticised by local residents and local officials alike since seating arrangements are within a bus shelter on the platform, and the ticket office is actually situated within a shipping container.